ostendorflab/bescreen/README.md

 ```

 # Cite BEscreen
 [BEscreen: a versatile toolkit to design base editing libraries](https://doi.org/10.1093/nar/gkaf406) has been published in the Nucleic Acids Research Web Server Issue 2025.
-Please cite this article, if you are using BEscreen:
+Please cite this article, if you are using BEscreen:<br>
 Philipp G Schneider, Shuang Liu, Lars Bullinger, Benjamin N Ostendorf, BEscreen: a versatile toolkit to design base editing libraries, Nucleic Acids Research, 2025;, gkaf406, https://doi.org/10.1093/nar/gkaf406